 Siding durability and maintenance go hand in hand.
 Vinyl has the best of both worlds; it is extremely durable and requires little to no maintenance.
 Wood siding, however, requires regular maintenance and can be susceptible to damage from insects and moisture.
 Fiber cement is extremely durable, but may need paint touch-ups every few years.

 Fall and winter are excellent times to replace your siding.
-With heating costs at their highest, you want to be sure that your money won't leak right through the walls of your home.
-But of course, siding companies work year-round, so anytime is fine to replace your siding.
-In addition, there may be state or federal rebates for energy efficient upgrades in your area.
-Check with your siding installer for more information.
+With heating costs at their highest, you want to be sure that your money won’t leak right through the walls of your home.
+But of course, siding companies work year-round, so anytime is fine to re

 Remodeling tweets and photos posted daily.
 Join Us on Twitter